aspose-ocr/Aspose.OCR-API-References/english/cpp/aspose.ocr/_index.md

 description: "The aspose::ocr namespace provides core OCR data structures, settings, and result types for Aspose.OCR C++ library."
 type: docs
 weight: 10
-url: /ocr/cpp/aspose.ocr/
+url: /cpp/aspose.ocr/
 ---

 ## aspose::ocr namespace

-This namespace groups the fundamental classes and enumerations used to configure OCR processing, define image regions, and retrieve recognition results.
-It includes types such as AsposeOCRInput, AsposeOCRRecognitionArea, and AsposeOCRRecognitionResult.
+This namespace groups the fundamental classes and enumerations used to configure OCR operations, define input and recognition areas, and retrieve detailed recognition results.
+It includes types such as AsposeOCRInput, AsposeOCRRecognitionResult, and ImageDescriptor for handling images and OCR output.

 ## Classes